Develop a Service with Docker¶

 Step 2: Build and deploy¶

-Now that we have connected the source repository, and configured the endpoint details, it's time to build the service and create an image.
-Then we can deploy that image test the greeter service.
+Now that you’ve connected the source repository and configured the endpoint details, it’s time to build the service and create an image.
+Then, you can deploy the image and test the greeter service.

 Step 2.1: Build¶